 In keeping with our mission, Wake Audubon supports a number of conservation projects for our members and the community to become involved in.
 How would you like to contribute?

 Roost Tower, viewing and research station at Prairie Ridge Ecosystem in Northwest Raleigh will provide a permanent roost site for Chimney Swifts as the number of alternate local sites are dwindling.
 Learn more about this species, the concerns that caused us to take action, what to expect at the site, and education and research plans.
-Tower construction is complete; the viewing area patio will be completed this spring.

 The Brown-headed Nuthatch project is a state-wide initiative to provide nesting boxes for this year-round resident of the southeastern United States.
 Learn how to join in efforts to place homes for Brown-headed Nuthatches throughout our state.